The Climate Book

 Download

 Following the earlier 2009 bushfires in Victoria, Chris coordinated some church-based community recovery work on a number of weekends during 2009-2011.
-Follow the link below for a copy of bushfire-related Project Design Document (PDD) relating to this.
+He produced a Project Design Document (PDD) relating to this, and interested folk can contact on chris@torqaid.com to request a copy of this.

 Download